-Too many organizations aren’t monitoring how much of their own internal time they are spending supporting their own IT infrastructure and tech support for their own computer network.
+Too many organizations aren’t monitoring how much of their own internal time they are spending supporting their own IT infrastructure and tech support for their own network.
 Perhaps it is only “from time to time”, but often when people dig in they find out that 10%-50% of a key employee’s time is spent on tech support.
 They fell into the comfort of minimizing the tangible vendor costs of their outsourced tech support, but don’t really know the softer costs of their employee’s time.

 Most companies feel like they are getting the tech support they need and their computer network is “fine”.
 “Fine” usually means that they don’t see many major issues and that most of the minor issues seemed to get dealt with.
 This line of thinking is precarious.

 It all depends on the value of your own time and the time of your employees.
 If you feel you’re paying your employees regardless of what they do and you consider any time they spend on tech support as “free” then who wouldn’t want to utilize lots of this free computer tech support?
 However, this argument only really works if the internal tech support person would have been doing nothing if there were no support needed.
 If Jim could have been out getting you new business, then the opportunity costs of this internal tech support could be huge.
 The costs don’t show up on a nice neat line on your financial statements, but be sure the costs are there.